ramazanoacar/Open-Caption-Tool/README.md

 # Open-Caption-Tool
-An open-source tool to generate comprehensive closed captions including dialogues and detailed sound descriptions to enhance accessibility for deaf and hard-of-hearing audiences.
+A prototype of open-source tool to generate comprehensive closed captions including dialogues and detailed sound descriptions to enhance accessibility for deaf and hard-of-hearing audiences.